 Here are the top attractions tourists want to see.
 Most lie in Florence's compact centro storico (definition of centro storico).
-Find their locations on this Florence Map and see photos in our Florence Pictures.
+You'll find their locations on this Florence Map.
 For convenient hotels see Top Rated Central Florence Hotels.

 Florence's most famous square is Piazza della Signoria, the heart of the historic center and a free open-air sculpture exhibit.
 The Loggia della Signoria holds some important statues including a copy of Michelangelo's David.
 The piazza has been Florence's political center since the middle ages and Florence's town hall, the medieval Palazzo Vecchio, sits on the piazza.
-The palazzo contains elaborately decorated public rooms and private apartments that can be visited (Visiting Information).
+Inside the palazzo are elaborately decorated public rooms and private apartments that can be visited.
 Around the piazza are cafes and restaurants.

 The Ponte Vecchio (old bridge), built in 1345, was Florence's first bridge across the Arno River and is the only surviving bridge from Florence's medieval days (others were destroyed in World War II).
 The Ponte Vecchio is still lined with shops selling gold and silver jewelry.
 From the bridge, you'll have a great view along the Arno River and beyond.
 Ponte Vecchio Pictures

 The Galleria degli Uffizi holds the world's most important collection of Renaissance art but it's also Italy's most crowded museum so it's a good idea to buy tickets ahead to avoid long ticket lines (use the link above for booking information or buy tickets from Select Italy).
 The Uffizi holds thousands of paintings from medieval to modern times and many antique sculptures, illuminations, and tapestries.
 Artists whose works you'll see include Michelangelo, Giotto, Botticelli, Leonardo da Vinci, Perugino, and Raphael.